Amtrak Platform Station

 You can buy tickets electronically via the app or website or by calling 1-800-USA-Rail.
 You need an email address so Amtrak can email your eticket.
 There are a few ways to save money when buying Amtrak tickets.
 While you can purchase tickets on some trains, I wouldn’t suggest it.

-If you do not have an email, there is a chance you can get your ticket on the train, but you will have to call to see if this is an option.
+If you do not have an email, you may be able to get your ticket on the train, but you will have to call to see if this is an option.

 eTickets

-Amtrak will scan either paper tickets or an electronic device.
+Amtrak will scan either paper tickets or electronic devices.
 If you or others in your party are Amtrak Guest Rewards members, your etickets will appear in the app.

 Platform stations do not have Amtrak ticket machines.